thunderbird89/esf/stories/story-knock-knock.md

 Okuu climbed into her Talon's cockpit, the familiar routine centering her.
 Helmet on, systems check, umbilicals connecting, restraint harness securing.
 The canopy sealed with its characteristic hiss, and her displays came alive with information.

-Federation aerospace control was feeding real-time data to every Talon—orbital positioning, atmospheric entry vectors, weather patterns over Japan.
+Federation aerospace control was feeding real-time data to every Talon - orbital positioning, atmospheric entry vectors, weather patterns over Japan.
 The attention to detail was remarkable.
 They weren't just dropping Earth's pilots off in orbit and wishing them luck.
 They were ensuring everyone made it home safely.

 HARBINGER's voice came through on the tactical net.

 > "All Earth Talon squadrons, this is HARBINGER.
 Warp transition in sixty seconds.
 Prepare for normal space emergence."

 Okuu felt the familiar sensation of the ship's warp drive spooling down, the subtle vibration that preceded reality reasserting itself.
-She'd experienced it once before—when Third North Fleet had jumped into Sol during the battle.
+She'd experienced it once before - when Third North Fleet had jumped into Sol during the battle.
 Now it felt almost routine.

 Almost.